fastai/nbdev/README.md

 !nbdev_help
 ```

     nbdev_bump_version        Increment version in settings.ini by one
     nbdev_changelog           Create a CHANGELOG.md file from closed and labeled GitHub issues
     nbdev_clean               Clean all notebooks in `fname` to avoid merge conflicts
     nbdev_conda               Create a `meta.yaml` file ready to be built into a package, and optionally build and upload it
     nbdev_create_config       Create a config file.
-    nbdev_deploy                    Deploy docs to GitHub Pages
     nbdev_docs                Create Quarto docs and README.md
     nbdev_export              Export notebooks in `path` to Python modules
     nbdev_filter              A notebook filter for Quarto
     nbdev_fix                 Create working notebook from conflicted notebook `nbname`
     nbdev_help                Show help for all console scripts
     nbdev_install             Install Quarto and the current library
     nbdev_install_hooks       Install Jupyter and git hooks to automatically clean, trust, and fix merge conflicts in notebooks
     nbdev_install_quarto      Install latest Quarto on macOS or Linux, prints instructions for Windows
     nbdev_merge               Git merge driver for notebooks
-    nbdev_migrate                   Convert all directives and callouts in `fname` from v1 to v2
+    nbdev_migrate             Convert all markdown and notebook files in `path` from v1 to v2
     nbdev_new                 Create an nbdev project.
     nbdev_prepare             Export, test, and clean notebooks, and render README if needed
     nbdev_preview             Preview docs locally
     nbdev_proc_nbs            Process notebooks in `path` for docs rendering
     nbdev_pypi                Create and upload Python package to PyPI
-    nbdev_readme                    None
+    nbdev_readme              Create README.md from readme_nb (index.ipynb by default)
     nbdev_release_both        Release both conda and PyPI packages
     nbdev_release_gh          Calls `nbdev_changelog`, lets you edit the result, then pushes to git and calls `nbdev_release_git`
     nbdev_release_git         Tag and create a release in GitHub for the current version
     nbdev_sidebar             Create sidebar.yml
     nbdev_test                Test in parallel notebooks matching `path`, passing along `flags`
     nbdev_trust               Trust notebooks matching `fname`
     nbdev_update              Propagate change in modules matching `fname` to notebooks that created them

 ## FAQ